sb2nov/mac-setup/VisualStudioCode/README.md

 ### Markdown rendering extension

-This extension allows you to see mardown files easily in Visual Studio itself so that we can read documentation directly from VS Code https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced
+This extension allows you to see Markdown files easily in Visual Studio itself so that we can read documentation directly from VS Code https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced

 ### Javascript extensions